-BALAN: I think it's a general phenomenon, you know?
+Amb.
+BALAN.
+I think it's a general phenomenon, you know?
 And of course, this is what we are living with.

-BAUMAN: Anyone else have anything to add?
-Yeah.
+Ms. BAUMAN.
+Anyone else have anything to add?
+Yes.
 Oh, you want to add something?

-WELT: I wanted to - if folks were interested in talking about Transnistria a little bit.
+Dr. WELT.
+I wanted to-if folks were interested in talking about Transnistria a little bit.

-BAUMAN: Oh, yeah.
+Ms. BAUMAN.
+Oh, yes.
 Actually, that was one of my questions as well, so, anyone?
 Let's talk about Transnistria.
-(Laughter.)
+[Laughter.]

-KIRCHICK: Go ahead.
+Mr. KIRCHICK.
+Go ahead.

-WELT: Sure.
+Dr. WELT.
+Sure.

-BALAN: Go ahead.
-(Laughter.)
+Amb.
+BALAN.
+Go ahead.
+[Laughter.]

-WELT: OK, I'll start, and then I'll turn it over.
+Dr. WELT.
+Okay, I'll start, and then I'll turn it over.

-So of all the so-called frozen conflicts - and I think frozen is a terrible word, particularly in the context of Ukraine - but all the territorial conflicts in the post-Soviet region, what has been striking about the Transnistrian conflict is how advanced the conflict resolution process is - if not conflict resolution, the conflict management process.
-And unlike certainly Nagorno-Karabakh, between Armenia and Azerbaijan, or Abkhazia and South Ossetia, the territories in Georgia occupied by Russia, there are regular negotiations, discussions, and resolutions the problems - very practical problems that residents of Transnistria and residents around the region face in terms of transportation, agriculture, education.
+So of all the so-called frozen conflicts-and I think frozen is a terrible word, particularly in the context of Ukraine-but all the territorial conflicts in the post-Soviet region, what has been striking about the Transnistrian conflict is how advanced the conflict resolution process is-if not conflict resolution, the conflict management process.
+And unlike certainly Nagorno-Karabakh, between Armenia and Azerbaijan, or Abkhazia and South Ossetia, the territories in Georgia occupied by Russia, there are regular negotiations, discussions, and resolutions to the problems-very practical problems that residents of Transnistria and residents around the region face in terms of transportation, agriculture, education.

-And it's frankly remarkable, from an observer's perspective, how many specific problems Moldovan authorities have been able to resolve with the de facto authorities in Transnistria, with the support of a very interesting cast of characters - the OSCE, the EU, the United States, and the Russian Federation.
+And it's frankly remarkable, from an observer's perspective, how many specific problems Moldovan authorities have been able to resolve with the de facto authorities in Transnistria, with the support of a very interesting cast of characters-the OSCE, the EU, the United States, and the Russian Federation.
 So it is a rather unique situation.
 One of the questions that I've always had-if I'm able to ask questions as well-is why the Russian authorities have been seemingly so supportive of a process by which Transnistria works together with the rest of Moldova.

 But it is striking.

-BALAN: OK.
-Thank you very much for acknowledging the progress in Moldova, which has been registered two years ago.
+Amb.
+BALAN.
+Okay.
+Thank you very much for acknowledging the progress in Moldova, which has been registered 2 years ago.
 Before that, nothing has been done.
 And this has been done under the leadership of the government, which is led by the Democratic Party.
 I was in Moldova by that time, when all this progress was been done, and I was a part of the process.
 So you can find out firsthand of how this progress has been registered.

 So there was a status quo.
 Nothing was going on.
 However, there were several issues that both Moldovans and Transnistrians were facing at the time.
 And they were simple issues.
 You know, these were issues related to their human rights.
 There were some of the cultural lands which Moldovans could not access.
 There were some schools in Transnistria teaching in Romanian, which also had to be supported, things like this.
 The government of Moldova had discussions with the Transnistrian authorities directly, without the involvement of the Russian Federation.

 OSCE was a part of this process.
-I'd been meeting with the ambassador of OSCE at that time, who was an American by the way.
+I'd been meeting with the ambassador of OSCE at that time-who was an American, by the way.
 So we've been discussing and we've been working on this.
-And when the protocols have been signed, basically the Russian Federation found about this a day before that signing.
+And when the protocols have been signed, basically the Russian Federation found out about this a day before that signing.